Case Report

 Doctor of Dental Medicine, Pontificia Universidad Católica de Chile, Santiago, Chile

-Dr. Maximiliano Bravo Valenzuela, Doctor of Dental Medicine, Pontificia Universidad Católica de Chile, , Alfredo Barros Errazuriz, Santiago, RM, Chile Santiago, Chile.
+*Corresponding author: Dr. Maximiliano Bravo Valenzuela, Doctor of Dental Medicine, Pontificia Universidad Católica de Chile, , Alfredo Barros Errazuriz, Santiago, RM, Chile Santiago, Chile.

 Received: March 16, 2021; Published: April 03, 2021